google/security-research/kernelctf/rules.md

   3. Check the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml) after submitting the form and confirm that your submission was added and your score is correct.

   4. Wait until Friday at 12:00 UTC and verify that your submission won the current slot.
-If there are multiple submissions for the same slot, another submission with a higher score may take the slot.
+If there are multiple submissions for the same slot, another submission with a higher score may take the slot (in case of a tie, the earlier flag capture time, and then the earlier form submission time wins).
 If your submission does not win, you must wait for a new, empty slot to be released (start from Step 1).

   5. Report the vulnerability to security@kernel.org within 7 days of winning the slot.